ifBars/VRChatGroupMemberScraper/README.md

-# VRChat Group Member Exporter
+# VRChat Group Member Scraper

 This script uses the VRChat API to export a text file containing every member of a specified VRChat group.